richard-w1/momentum/README.md

-My name is Richard attempt two.
+My name is Sarthak.
+This is my 2nd attempt at creating a merge conflict.